 The only additional cost is the fee charged by the issuing company.
 These fees depend on the provider and are negligible compared to the tax advantages.
 In any case, you receive an invoice for these admin fees, which you can deduct as a business expense.

-Only partially.
-You can deduct a maximum of €2 per meal voucher as a business expense.
-The remainder is not deductible, but is fully exempt from social security contributions and personal income tax.
+The remaining amount is not deductible, but is fully exempt from social security contributions and personal income tax.

 Follow the steps below to accurately record the meal voucher invoices for your company:

-⚠️ Important: You can only deduct €2 per meal voucher.
+⚠️ Important: You can only deduct part of the amount per meal voucher for tax purposes.
 Therefore, don’t enter the total amount of the invoice.
-If the invoice is for 20 vouchers of €8 each, you can only deduct €40 (20 x €2).
+If the invoice is for 20 vouchers of €10 each, you can only deduct €80 (20 x €4).

 If you have any further questions about this topic, don't hesitate to contact Accountable's tax coaches.
 They’ll be happy to help!